 Showcase the types of skills required for future careers.
 The exhibition will help students connect what they learn in the classroom with the world around them and with opportunities offered by a career in engineering, science and technology through social learning.
 It will also better inform parents, teachers and careers guidance professionals of the career paths available to inform practical, life changing decisions in a young person's journey.

 Inspire the next generation of innovators by developing critical skills and confidence and providing opportunities for making, developing and producing — distil, design, develop, create, ignite!

-A group of experts from academia and industry will provide advice, guidance and direction for the new exhibition.
+A group of experts from academia and industry also provided advice, guidance and direction for the new exhibition.
 Members include representatives from the Innovation Centres, University of Strathclyde's Advanced Forming Research Centre (AFRC), Fraunhofer Scotland, Technology Scotland and Engineering Scotland.

-Glasgow Science Centre will work with our public sector, academic and industry partners to develop this futuristic and innovative new space.
+Glasgow Science Centre is looking to work with public sector, academic and industry partners to expand and grow Idea No59.

 - Corporate visibility through branding on marketing, content and PR materials.